 Between rates falling a bit in the past few months and the new bank offering a sharp deal, I start saving money right away.
 I got $3k cashback, which covered the break fees (just under $1000) and also the cash clawback.

 The what?!
 Well, when I took out this mortgage back in 2016 they gave me $1200 in cash.
 Annoyingly, there was no paperwork outlining the conditions of this (I only have an email confirming the amount, nothing about the payback period).
 I would have assumed the clawback was proportional over time (as it is with the new bank – I made sure to get this down in an email this time), but no, they required the full cashback amount be paid back in full if I left early.
+I had to ask myself, how to determine my GA mortgage payment amount.

 I’m slightly out of pocket right now due to the lawyer fees for the refinance process, but the fortnightly savings will quickly make up for that.